6 Traditional Vietnamese Cultural Values to Know About

 temple to worship

-The temples of the villages represent a traditional cultural practice that shows respect and good gratitude to tutelary spirits who have made merit to the village or the nation.
+Village temples represent a traditional cultural practice that shows respect and gratitude to tutelary spirits who have contributed merit to the village or the nation.

-Many ancient craft villages in Vietnam also had the custom of worshiping the first talents who established jobs for villagers.
-For example, the temples were built in the places of making wooden furniture at Nhi Khe (Ha Tay, Hanoi), the casting of bronze in Hue City, and the craft shoes in Chan Hai Hung.
-The folk opera in North Vietnam and Cai Luong in the South also have the custom of worshiping the passing profession.
+Many ancient craft villages in Vietnam also customarily worshiped the first talents who established jobs for villagers.
+For example, temples were built in the places where wooden furniture was made at Nhi Khe (Ha Tay, Hanoi), bronze casting was done in Hue City, and craft shoes were made in Chan Hai Hung.
+Folk opera in North Vietnam and Cai Luong in the South also worshiped the passing profession.

-As a result, when you visit several rural areas in Vietnam, you can easily recognize the ancient temples keeping the spiritual value of each village.
+As a result, when you visit several rural areas in Vietnam, you can easily recognize the ancient temples that preserve each village’s spiritual value.

 In these sites, people often hold regular folk celebrations annually.
-On the occasion of the start of a new crop, farmers usually hold a “Hạ Điền” ceremony to pray for the good weather and the trees growing well.
-And, when the rice has been harvested, people will organize a new rice ceremony, usually in the ninth lunar month.
+On the occasion of the start of a new crop, farmers usually carry out a “Hạ Điền” ceremony to pray for good weather and healthy trees.
+People organize a new rice ceremony when the rice has been harvested, usually in the ninth lunar month.

-This custom demonstrates the ethic of “drinking water needs to be thankful for the source” in the life of the Vietnamese people.
-That is morally good if, in the family line, they remember their ancestors’ merit; in the villages is recorded the goodness of tutelaries.
+This custom demonstrates the ethic of “drinking water needs to be thankful for the source” in the lives of the Vietnamese people.
+It is morally good if they remember their ancestors’ merit in the family line; in the villages, the goodness of tutelaries is recorded.

 4. Festive culture also forms societal values in Vietnam

-The festival is part of the cultural color of the Vietnamese spiritual life.
-The festival itself is a place for everyone in the community to exchange feelings with each other, helping to strengthen the communal cultural values in Vietnam and the spirit of mutual support.
+The festival is part of the cultural color of Vietnamese spiritual life.
+It is a place for everyone in the community to exchange feelings with each other, helping to strengthen the communal cultural values in Vietnam and the spirit of mutual support.

 Plenty of celebrations are organized all over Vietnam, spreading throughout almost every month of the year.